dint-dev/cryptography/cryptography/README.md

     AES-CTR, AES-GCM, HKDF, HMAC, Poly1305, and BLAKE2S.
   * We implemented automatic use of [Web Cryptography API](https://www.w3.org/TR/WebCryptoAPI/) (_crypto.subtle_) when you use SHA1, SHA2, AES, ECDH, ECDSA, or RSA in browsers.
-  * It has been proposed ([SDK issue #34659](https://github.com/dart-lang/sdk/issues/34659)) that Dart/Flutter SDK would export C functions from _BoringSSL_.
-If that happens, this package will use those C implementations (but Dart implementations are still needed in the web platform).
   * The APIs generally include both _asynchronous_ and _synchronous_ methods.
-Only asynchronous methods are able to use Web Crypto.
+Only the asynchronous methods are able to use Web Crypto APIs.
 For instance, you can calculate a SHA-512 hash with `sha512.hash(bytes)` or `sha512.hashSync(bytes)`.
-In browsers, asynchronous version can be 100 times faster.
-In other platforms the synchronous version is faster, but only a bit.
+In browsers, asynchronous version can be as much as 100 times faster.
+In other platforms the synchronous version is slightly faster.
+We recommend that developers use asynchronous methods.
+  * If Dart SDK decides to expose _BoringSSL_ functions ([SDK issue](https://github.com/dart-lang/sdk/issues/34659)), we will use them as much as possible.

 ## Cryptographic material classes
   * [SecretKey](https://pub.dev/documentation/cryptography/latest/cryptography/SecretKey-class.html)